-We have eight acres of land in the city limits of Chapel Hill next to a city park with a dog park.
+We have eight acres of land in the city limits of Chapel Hill next to a city park with two dog parks (one for little dogs).
 Much of our land is open pasture land with a farm pond and wooded areas.
 We live across the street from county and university undeveloped land with hiking and biking trails.
 The University of NC campus is 10 minutes away either by car, by bike, or by free city bus service.
 Grocery stores are also minutes away.
 Duke University is about 20 minutes away by car.
 UNC and Duke hospitals are less than 20 minutes away.

 We have a 1/4 mile single lane gravel drive that slopes down to cross a stream.
 There are low hanging branches that might be a problem for taller and wider rigs.
 There are right angle turns that must be negotiated.
 This site is not suitable for large rigs or trailers longer than 10 feet.

 Can park near rig.

 University of NC, Ackland Art Museum, Morehead Planetarium (where the astronauts trained), NC Botanical Garden, Duke University, Durham Bulls Baseball.
 UNC and Duke Hospitals conveniently close.
 Many good restaurants and bars as might be expected in a university town.

 After a 200+ mile travel day, these road-weary travelers were the fortunate beneficiaries of one of the best spots in Chapel Hill to park our home.